39 Questions to Ask a Property Management Company

 - What is the preferred mode of communication between you and the tenant?
 Texting, calling, emailing, or online portal submission?

-- How soon do you respond to them?
+- How soon do you respond to tenants after the initial contact?

-- If a tenant is late on rent, how do you handle that?
+- If a tenant is late on rent, how do you handle the situation?

 - How do you attempt to gather late rent?